nataliehman/academic-kickstart-hugo-portfolio/content/author/admin/_index.md

 # Hello,

-I am currently looking for opportunities in starting a new career path as a User Experience Designer.
+I am currently looking to start a new career path as a User Experience Designer.

+I chose this because I enjoy problem solving and understanding user behaviours to design delightful experiences.
+I believe that good design should be useful, relevant and enjoyable for its users.

 My previous experience was working in a small advertising technology company as a Front-End Developer.

-I am curious about having a career in Design, which led me to discover User Experience.